Peter Kharischirashvili: Sacerdotal life abroad

 Fr.
-Kharischirashvili spoke eight languages, but he paid particular attention to education in Georgian.
+Kharischirashvili spoke eight languages, but he paid particular attention to education in the Georgian language.
 In addition to theological work, his congregation and school have also had a significant influence upon the Georgian language, its grammar, literature, and history.
-Their pupils were also taught excerpts from Shota Rustaveli's The Knight in the Panther's Skin.
+Their pupils were also taught using excerpts from Georgian national poet Shota Rustaveli's The Knight in the Panther's Skin.
 The students were also taught Latin and French.

 The school's students included, among others, Fr.
 Michel Tamarati and Mikheil Tarkhnishvili.
-In 1870, he founded a new Georgian printing press in Constantinople, and distributed many of the books free of charge to poor people.
-He paid special attention so that ever book was grammatically correct.
-Among the published works is the publication of poetry "ყვავილების კონა" (qvavilebis kona).
-The good march of the congregation caused that a new house and printer in Montauban (France) also had been opened in that decade.
-Only in 1877-81, this printout was printed and spread over 25 different books in Georgia.
-The Georgian language was used to protect and started to affect its grammar.
-While the Georgian Orthodox Church had lost its autocephaly to the Tsarist civil servants of the Most Holy Synod and was forbidden to participate in the development of the Georgian language and it's literature, the Istanbul monastery continued the work of Gregory of Khandzta and laid the foundation for the subsequent mass revival of Georgian language education by Prince Ilia Chavchavadze.
+In 1870, he founded a new Georgian printing press in Constantinople, and distributed many of the books free of charge to poor Georgian people.
+Fr.
+Kharischirashvili also paid special attention to ensure that every book was grammatically correct.
+Among his published works was a collection of his own poetry "ყვავილების კონა" ("Qvavilebis Kona").

+The expansion of the Servite congregation caused a new monastery and publishing house to also be built at Montauban (France) in that same decade.
+Between 1877 and 1881 alone, the Servites in Montauban published and distributed over 25 different books in the Georgian language.
+Meanwhile, the Georgian Orthodox Church had lost both its autocephaly and Patriarchate to the Tsarist civil service in the Most Holy Synod, who were determined to use both Orthodoxy and the educational system as tools of linguistic imperialism and the coercive Russification, not only of the Georgian people, but of all other ethnic minorities.
+For this reason, they appointed ethnic Russians to the local hierarchy and forbade the State-controlled Georgian Orthodox Church to participate in the Georgian linguistic and literary revivals.

+The Catholic Church, whether Roman, Armenian, or Byzantine Rite, remained independent, however, from control by the State.
+The Servites and their schools were accordingly able to continue the work of St. Gregory of Khandzta and laid the foundation for the subsequent mass revival of Georgian-medium education in Orthodox form by Prince Ilia Chavchavadze.

 Death and legacy

-He died on October 7, 1890 in Istanbul (other sources say October 9).
+He died on October 7, 1890, in Istanbul (other sources say October 9).
 His headstone says:

 OSSA PETRI CARISCIARANTI / GEORGIA DOMO DOMO AKALCIK / SERVORUM / ANCILLARUMQUE VIRGINIS / AB IMMACULATO CONCEPTU / INSTITUTORIS / AC MODERATORIS GENERALIS PRIMI / PIISSIMA VITA CESSIT / VII ID OCT MDCCCXC / VIXIT ANNOS LXXII MONTHS V TWELFTH XXVI RI P ".

 According to Father Christopher Zugger, nine Servite missionaries from Constantinople, headed by Exarch Shio Batmanishvili, came to the newly independent Democratic Republic of Georgia to permanently establish Catholicism of the Byzantine Rite in Old Georgian there, and by 1929 their faithful had grown to 8,000.
-Tragically, their mission came to an end with the arrests of Exarch Shio and his priests by the Soviet secret police in 1928, their imprisonment in the Gulag at Solovki prison camp, and their subsequent murder by Joseph Stalin's NKVD at Sandarmokh in 1937.
+Their mission came to an end with the arrests of Exarch Shio and his priests by the Soviet secret police in 1928, their imprisonment in the Gulag at Solovki prison camp, and their subsequent murder by Joseph Stalin's NKVD at Sandarmokh in 1937.